Power Transformations of Relative Count Data as a Shrinkage Problem: Exponential Shrinkage

 A solution for the minimum can be found at

-(The derivation of this proceeds like the one for Equations (\ref{cost}) and (\ref{min}) shown in the Appendix.)
 Again, this can be evaluated in practice by replacing $\boldsymbol{q}$ by the best estimator available.
 To estimate the variance and the expectation terms of the clr-transformed empirical estimator, we resort to Taylor expansion.
 While the expressions become a bit more unwieldy compared with the ones on the $m$-geodesic, we can still evaluate them explicitly.
 For the mean we get

 and for the variance (where this approximation is known as the Delta method)

 (see Appendix for a derivation).
 In the case of the maximum-entropy target, the clr$_j(\boldsymbol{\tau})$ terms in (\ref{lambdamin}) vanish, and an estimator of the optimal power can be obtained by